tjguk/networkzero/README.rst

   educational setting (classroom, Raspberry Jam etc.)

 * If you need more than this, you'll want to drop down to ZeroMQ itself, or some other library, and implement your own.
+Or at least use the internals of networkzero directly.

 * The preference is for module-level functions rather than objects.
   (Behind the scenes, global object caches are used)